Mangaiyar Ullam Mangatha Selvam: Production

 The film was produced by P. Adinarayana Rao, who also scored the music, under the banner Anjali Pictures.
 Vedantam Raghavayya who is also a choreographer, directed the film.
 The film was made in Telugu with the title Swarna Manjari.
 N. T. Rama Rao replaced Gemini Ganesan as the hero.
 Thanjai N. Ramaiah Dass wrote the dialogues for the Tamil version of the film.

 Soundtrack

-Music was composed by P. Adinarayana Rao, while the lyrics were penned by Thanjai N. Ramaiah Dass and Kannadasan.
+Music was composed by P. Adinarayana Rao.

 Release and reception

 Mangaiyar Ullam Mangatha Selvam was released on 31 August 1962.
 On the same day, The Indian Express wrote, "Unimaginatively contrived, the film is vivid and artistic, without being precise.
 Its pictorial imagery falls to blend with the story content, which is thin and far in excess of the usual padding and synthetic thrills."